ln-komandur/linux-utils/Dictation support.md

 # Dictation support using [nerd-dictation](https://github.com/ideasman42/nerd-dictation) and [vosk](https://alphacephei.com/vosk/)

+# Installing for one user
+This [installation script for vosk and nerd-dictation](install%20vosk_nerd-dictation.sh) only installs them.
+For some reason it does not work yet.

+## More instructions
+Once successful, you can try more instructions from [nerd-dictation installation](https://github.com/ideasman42/nerd-dictation?tab=readme-ov-file#install)

+## Using Command Menu Gnome Extension

+This video [Simple Dictation Software for Linux](https://youtu.be/Cw1SESc8sdA) show how to use the **Command Menu** *Gnome Extension*

+# Uninstalling for one user
+Use this script to [uninstall vosk and nerd-dictation](uninstall%20vosk_nerd-dictation.sh) from the said user's login

+# WARNING: DO NOT USE THE SUDO APPROACH BELOW.
+It is only to show that something is working.
+[Never use sudo to install with pip](https://stackoverflow.com/questions/29310688/sudo-pip-install-vs-pip-install-user)

 **Caveat:** This will work well **only in the super user** login.
 If you start the listener in a terminal where you are logged in as a super user, but where you are logged into Gnome as a non super user, you will most likely get the error below

 ```